 Food & Nutrition

-Food and Nutrition Services (Food Stamps) is for low income families to assist them in affording nutritional foods.
-You receive the assistance by obtaining an Electronic Benefit Transfer cards (EBT cards).
+Food and Nutrition Services (Food Stamps) is for low-income families to assist them in affording nutritional foods.
+You receive the assistance by obtaining Electronic Benefit Transfer cards (EBT cards).

 Three ways to apply for Food and Nutrition Services (Food Stamps):

 - Apply in person at Richmond County Department of Social Services (DSS); Please fill out the application ahead of time

 - Fill out a paper application and mail it to or drop it off at DSS

 Call 910-997-8422 if one of these methods will not work for you.